Christian Wade: American football career

 In October 2018, Wade left rugby to pursue a career in the NFL, with Wasps releasing him from his contract.

 On 8 April 2019, Wade was allocated as a running back to the Buffalo Bills as part of the NFL's International Player Pathway program.

 Several months later, on 9 August 2019, for his debut with his new team, Wade had a 65-yard touchdown run on his first carry in the pre-season game against the Indianapolis Colts.

-On 31 August 2019, Wade was waived by the Bills and signed to the practice squad the next day.
+On 31 August 2019, Wade was waived by the Bills and re-signed to the practice squad the following day.
 He signed a reserve/future contract with the Bills on 6 January 2020.

 On 27 April 2020, Wade was given a roster exemption as an international player for a second season.
-He was waived on 5 September 2020, and signed to the practice squad the next day.
-He was placed on the practice squad/COVID-19 list by the team on 28 December 2020, and restored to the practice squad four days later.
+He was waived on 5 September, and signed to the practice squad the next day.
+Wade was placed on the practice squad/COVID-19 list by the team on 28 December, and restored to the practice squad four days later.
 On 26 January 2021, Wade signed a reserves/futures contract with the Bills.

 On 4 May 2021, Wade was given a roster exemption as an international player for a third season.
 On 1 April 2022, he was released by the Bills.